×

 What Are Window Tint Laws in Louisiana?

-The window tint laws in Louisiana limit how dark and reflective the windows on most vehicles are allowed to be.
-Windows must allow a certain level of visible light in and prevent them from being made too reflective.
 These laws improve visibility from inside the vehicle and also improve visibility when looking in from the outside, making it easier for police officers to view the interior of vehicles.
 Adhering to these laws is important for safety, especially in the event of a car accident, as clear visibility can help prevent accidents and aid in investigations.

 The higher the percentage of light transmission a window has, the lighter its tint is.
 Lower light transmission means that the window is more darkly tinted.